Ramprasad-Group/polyga/tutorials/basic/background.md

 This is somewhat like what you would do in real life, except you would:

-1. Find real, published properties for your values.
+1. Find real, published properties for your polymers.

 2. Fingerprint your polymers.